Did you know that goat meat is actually healthier than most other meats?

 Mutton and Potato Curry (Aloo Gosht)

-- 1/4 cup canola or grapeseed oil*
+- 1/4 cup neutral oil such as avocado or grapeseed

 - 1 small broken cinnamon stick

 - 1 bay leaf